Non-orientable slice surfaces and inscribed rectangles: Introduction

 \subsection{Acknowledgements}

 PF thanks Luca Studer for introducing him to Vaughan's beautiful proof that every Jordan curve has an inscribed square and the survey by Matschke.
-PF thanks Andras Stipsicz for inquiring about non-orientable surfaces filling torus knots.
+We thank Andr\'{a}s Stipsicz for inquiring about locally-flat non-orientable surfaces filling torus knots.
 PF gratefully acknowledges support by the Swiss National Science Foundation Grant 181199.
 This project started when PF visited the University of Nantes, and was partially carried on while MG visited ETH and when both authors stayed at MPIM.
-We acknowledge all three institution for their support.
+We thank all three institutions for their support.